ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 [Terminal-Icons](https://www.powershellgallery.com/packages/Terminal-Icons) which you can install from the PowerShell Gallery, and doing so will give you some nice icons when listing items in the current directory.

-Note that to see this on macOS you have to run Get-ChildItem, since your regular `ls` call on that platform uses the native binary.
+Note that to see this on macOS you have to run `Get-ChildItem` (or its shorthand alias, `gci`), since your regular `ls` call on that platform uses the native binary.
 (On Windows with PowerShell running `ls` will show the icons, since in that shell on Windows `ls` is an alias for the `Get-ChildItem` cmdlet.)

 One caveat: at the time of this writing, Nerd Fonts 3 was pretty new on the scene, and Terminal-Icons had not yet released a new version to the PowerShell Gallery; the commits to fix this are in trunk in that repo, there's just not a